Home » About Us » Annual Report

 The annual report offers a snapshot of the district and showcases the progress it made in the four priority areas of Teaching and Learning, Positive School Environment, Service Learning and Community Partnerships, and Fiscal Capacity and Responsibility.

-The following content was included in the original Annual Report 2023-2024 print version.
+The following content was included in the original Annual Report 2024-2025 print version.

+Our strategic plan serves as the district’s guide, ensuring all decisions align with the plan’s four priority areas of: teaching and learning, school environment, service learning and community partnerships, and fiscal capacity and responsibility.
 Each priority area contains its own goals and initiatives at the district and building level.
-They provide the framework to keep the district focused as it works to fulfill its mission and vision for the district, which is to inspire students and promote personal success.
+They provide the framework to keep the district focused in fulfilling its mission and vision.
 Some of the goals are intended to be achieved within one school year while others may span over multiple years.
-At the end of each academic year, our administrative team reviews the district’s progress and updates the plan as necessary.
-In the pages that follow, we have captured highlights of the strategic plan work that took place during the 2023-24 school year.
+At the end of each academic year, our administrative team reviews the district’s progress and updates the plan as

 Complete our survey to provide us feedback